josiahhuergo/harmonica/README.md

 I will no doubt make attempts to bring these ideas to life, but I am under no illusion about the difficulty of these goals.
 Making a programming language is a lot of work.
 Making a big, complex GUI application is an insane amount of work.

 Even if I never bring these more lofty ideas to fruition, I will still labor away happily on the existing shape of the project.
 It is sufficient.

+## The structure of this repository

+`harmonica` contains the Python package, where `notebooks` is where a vast majority of the documentation and research can be found. `tests` contains unit tests for the `harmonica` package.